kokoro-aya/shizuku-front-end/README.md

   see the wiki for a comprehensive list of available global variables that you can rely on to check the game's status

 - Observer the game, recode it and have fun
+- You may write code that runs into error or wrong codes, the interface will reflect them and you can see the error occurred in server side as well to confirm it

 ## Technic issues